 It's a shocking fact when we think about it as if an objective outsider — how could actors not have a game plan for the very opportunities that could potentially shape the course of their lives?

 It's a less shocking fact, however, if we're an actor ourselves.
-After all, no one hands us one.
-No one really talks about one.
-Sure, we get the lines down, but beyond that, it's kinda a mad free-for-all.
+After all, drama school doesn't hand us one.
+We don't trade insights with our actor peers.
+Sure, we know we have to get the lines down, but beyond that, it's kinda a mad free-for-all.